State-by-State Licensure Information

 - You have at least one 3-credit course in each of the following areas:

-- Biological Sciences (human or animal sciences for Biology majors, e.g., biology, human anatomy & physiology, neuroanatomy, neurophysiology, human genetics, and veterinary science).
-The introductory course for Biology majors (BIO 181 in Arizona universities) will meet this requirement.
+- Biological Sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).
 Lab not required.

 - Physical Sciences (physics or chemistry).
 No longer allowed: Astronomy, archaeology, forestry, geology, earth and environmental science.

-- Social/Behavioral Sciences (psychology, sociology, anthropology or public health).
+- Social/Behavioral Sciences (e.g., psychology, sociology, anthropology or public health).

 - Statistics (course with “statistics in the title”).
 Not allowed: Research methodology.